bslate/sdf-cartographer/README.md

-# sdf-cartographer
+# SDF Atlas Generator

-Signed distance field texture atlas and lookup table generator for OpenGL ES text support.
+Web- and command-line interface to generate signed distance field texture atlas and lookup tables for OpenGL ES text support.
+It is largely based on Mapbox's [`fontnik`](https://github.com/mapbox/node-fontnik) project.

+If you happen to use C# or Xamarin, you can use the output of this tool with our [`sdf-client`](https://github.com/zotebook/sdf-client).

-# Installation
+## Installation

 `npm install`

-# CLI
+## CLI

 To create an SDF from a font file (.ttf, .otf):